 Technology supports the curriculum and opport unities are provided for students to explore, create and reflect on their learning using a variety oftools.

-The Piper Centre is located on the Illawarra Grammar School campus, within the Junior School.
+TIGS Prep is located in the Piper Centre on the Illawarra Grammar School campus, within the Junior School.
 The Centre consists of three learning classrooms and an art studio.
 The children belong to one of the three classrooms, named using the Dharawal indigenous community language.

 Our philosophy is intent on embracing a range of experiences and various ways of constructing knowledge.
 Our specialists programs are run through term time and offer inspiration and opportunities for students and staff to learn and collaborate together as they express themselves through their 100 languages.